-- There are very, very few customers; any customers there are ask for books with strange code-like titles and are feverishly devoted to one particular series.
+- There are very, very few customers; what customers there are, ask for books with strange code-like titles and are feverishly devoted to one particular series.

 - Penumbra, the owner and manager, seems indifferent to selling books.

-Also, Penumbra may not be the mild, fuzzy old man he appears to be, and there seems to be a pattern in the customers’ book selections, some kind of code.
+Also, Penumbra may not be the mild, fuzzy old man he appears, and there seems to be a pattern in the customers’ book selections, some kind of code.

 Suddenly, Jannon, Potente and Penumbra jet off on a bi-coastal journey to uncover the mystery hidden in the books.